openhab/openhab1-addons/bundles/binding/org.openhab.binding.ipx800/README.md

 ## Binding Configuration

-The binding must be configured in the file `services/ipx800.cfg`.
+The binding can be configured in the file `services/ipx800.cfg`.

 | Property  | Default | Required | Description |
 |-----------|---------|:--------:|-------------|